Our goal is to share information and products that are truly helpful to renters.

 If you have a score in the 700s, for example, you might have more options and get a lower interest rate.
 But, in some cases, if you have a score in the 500s you can still qualify for certain types of loans.
 Read on to learn more about different types of loans and the credit scores you’ll need to get those loans.

-What credit score do you need for the loan you want?
+What credit score do you need for a home loan?

 There are several different types of loans you may consider applying for, and it’s important to know that each type has a slightly different set of qualifications and a slightly different suggested credit score.
 Check out the chart below to learn more: